TosbackCgusBridge-Bot/CGUs-versions/Economist/Privacy Policy.md

 ****Your rights

 ****You also have the right to ask for us to update, delete or stop processing information we hold about you.
 However, please note that there are circumstances in which complete erasure of your information or ceasing to process your information will not be possible for operational, legal and business reasons.
 This may include if you remain a customer for whom we need to provide services, or if you wish us to no longer contact you for marketing purposes.
 In this case we may need to retain some of your details securely in order to facilitate this request by, for example, keeping you on a “do not contact” or suppression list.
 This will be the only purpose for which your data will be used if this is the case.

-**FAQs**
+In addition, as a California Resident you have the right to be informed of your information that has been “sold” and to opt out of the sale of personal data.
+For details on how to action these requests please refer to the California Consumer Privacy Act (CCPA) section above.
+We do not discriminate against individuals that exercise their data protection or privacy rights.

+**
+FAQs**

 *   How can I see what information you hold on me?